ruvnet/agentic-reports/README.md

 ### Features

 - **AI-Enhanced Report Generation**: Harnesses the power of advanced AI models to create detailed and precise reports, ensuring accuracy and depth in every analysis.
-- **Robust Data Analysis**: Utilizes Exa's powerful search capabilities combined with Pandas for extensive data manipulation and insightful analysis.
+- **Robust Data Analysis**: Utilizes powerful search capabilities combined with Pandas for extensive data manipulation and insightful analysis.
+- **Web Data Features**: Incorporates real-time data from the internet, allowing filtering by time, source, domain, and other parameters to ensure the most current and relevant information.
 - **Flexible Report Customization**: Provides users with the ability to tailor reports to their specific needs, offering a high degree of customization to fit various requirements.

-For more information on how to use Agentic Reports and its capabilities, please refer to the official documentation.

 ### How to Install